oist-cnru/ReMASTER/README.md

 - gym >= 0.10.9
 - matplotlib >= 2.2.2 (only for plotting in Jupyter Notebook)

-# To run the codes
+## To run the codes
-Simulation for the consecutive relearning task (wherein phase 1 is exactly the sequential goal reaching task) can be started by
+Simulation for the consecutive relearning task (wherein phase 1 is exactly the sequential goal reaching task) using ReMASTER can be started by

 `python Consecutive_Relearning_Task.py`

+If you want to run the alternative models, such as LSTM, you can

+`python Consecutive_Relearning_Task.py --model=LSTM`

+And see the following for other options

 ## optional arguments:
 <pre>